bdrainer/k8s_deploy/README.md

 To see the template filtering in action you can either run `./gen` or you could call gradle directly `./gradlew`.
 The build has a default set of tasks it runs so there are no tasks needed when calling Gradle.

-The files presented in this project are simply and have a few tokens in order to demonstrate the idea.
+The files presented in this project are simple and have a few tokens in order to demonstrate the idea.
 You could put as many tokens as you want into the templates.
 Just make sure to add them to gradle.properties.

 ## Scripts
 Scripts in the root of the project are used to drive the creation of the templates and to execute the process.

-Typically when standing up a new environment the cluster and its base services needed run.
+When standing up a new environment the cluster and its base services needed run.
 Then the applications needed to be created in the cluster.

 Once the initial setup was done, updating the applications was the most common thing to be done.
 New features in the apps